hilton/hilton.github.com/blog/_posts/2022-04-05-renaissance-polyphony-tempo.md

 Sixteenth century polyphony stylises the then-traditional performance of Gregorian chant.
 Chant essentially takes its tempo from how fast you speak the text, slowing at the end of each phrase.
 This performance lasts just 1m16s.
-We might not know what Palestrina intended, but he do know that he grew up with chant in churches, and composed his polyphony in this context.
+We might not know what Palestrina intended, but we do know that he grew up with chant in churches, and composed his polyphony in this context.

 ## The American choir